Skip to content

 An over 100 m.p.h. conviction will trigger your driver’s license revocation for six months.

-Protecting your record.
-Avoid a Speeding Ticket
+Drivers License Record: Avoid a Speeding Ticket

 A clean DL record is valuable.
 It can make the difference between future police officer discretion breaking your way, or against you.
 And that’s an important reason to avoid a speeding ticket.
+So, how can you keep your record clean, if you already received a speeding ticket in Minnesota?
+Knowing the law helps.

 • 10 mph above the speed limit (or less) in a 55 m.p.h. zone; or